Bootstrapping the critical behavior of multi-matrix models: Preliminaries

-The second kind of matrix integral is called a \textit{formal matrix integral}, and is not an integral at all.
-A formal matrix integral is a formal series constructed by expanding all non-Gaussian terms of an expression like \eqref{eq:general model} around some coupling constants and then interchanging the order of integration and summation.
+The second kind of matrix integral is called a \textit{formal matrix integral} which is a formal series constructed by expanding all non-Gaussian terms of an expression like \eqref{eq:general model} around some coupling constants and then interchanging the order of integration and summation.
 Originally studied in \cite{brezin1978planar}, such formal series have connections to string theory, conformal field theory, quantum gravity, and combinatorics \cite{di19952d,Lando2004}.
 In particular, in \cite{brezin1978planar}, it was realized that such integrals were the generating functions of maps i.e. graphs embedded onto orientable surfaces, considered up to orientation-preserving graph homeomorphisms.
-Such interpretations are essentially Feynman diagrammic expansions of finite dimensional integrals in Quantum Field Theory.
-The coefficients of such formal series grow double factorially, and therefore such formal series have a radius of convergence of zero.
-However, under general conditions, one can also consider such integrals as a formal Laurent series in the matrix size $N$.
+Under general conditions, one can also consider such integrals as a formal Laurent series.
 We say a matrix model has a \textit{genus expansion} if for any word $W$ in the alphabet of matrix variables we can write

 and

 where each $m^{g}_{W}$ and $F_{g}$ is a formal generating series of maps on surfaces of genus $g$ that does not depend on $N$.
 This is analogous to loop expansions in Quantum Field Theory.
 For more details we refer the reader to \cite{eynard2016counting}.